freephases/lenr-logger/README.md

 - SSR to control heater power supply (see powerheater tab)
 - Arduino Pro Mini with Lcd and keypad to display basic values and control PID/SSR run and stop runs https://github.com/freephases/lenr-logger-lcd.git
+- added h-bridge control via another MC as alturnitive or can be as at same time as SSR control